 Being open about our tax payments, mineral development contracts, beneficial ownership and our stance on a range of other sustainability issues – like climate change – gives us the opportunity to enter into open, fact-based, conversations with all of our stakeholders, and provides a clear understanding of everyone's roles and responsibilities in a project.

 Listening to a diverse range of views, and engaging in discussion – sometimes on challenging topics – is part of our approach to transparency.
-We are also on the board of the Extractive Industries Transparency Initiative (EITI), which works to improve transparency and accountability in the extractive sector.
+We are a founding member of the Extractive Industry Transparency Initiative (EITI) and have actively supported EITI’s principles and global transparency and accountability standard since 2003.

 As a founding member of the Extractive Industries Transparency Initiative (EITI) and signatory to the B Team Responsible Tax Principles, we believe that greater transparency and accountability is key to building trust and encouraging sustainable business practices.
 We will disclose contracts with governments in relation to minerals development, where they are not subject to a confidentiality undertaking.
 We encourage governments to allow such disclosure.